Gunns Plains Cave: History

 Because candlelight and torchlight were troublesome, power and fixture lighting was installed throughout to illuminate the walking track and the cave's unique features.
 In 2003 the system was updated to be of more benefit to visitors.

 As of 2004 the cave is maintained on behalf of the Tasmania Parks and Wildlife Service by Geoff and Patricia Deer, who lease the rights to manage the cave.
 There are daily tours.
 The cave tour was fully re-lit using LED lighting in 2008.

 Features

 A naturally formed vaulted ceiling in the cave.

-The public section of the cave runs 275 metres, is well lit and is for the most part a simple walk.
+The public section of the cave runs 275 metres and is maintained for public access.

-Many beautiful cave formations are present, such as stalactites, stalagmites, helictites and a large array of dazzling flowstone are present in the public section of the cave.
+A variety of cave formations are present, such as stalactites, stalagmites, helictites and a large array of flowstone are present in the public section of the cave.

 A further one kilometre of wild cave was mapped in the early 20th century, but is more difficult to access.